Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/NPC loadouts files rank fix/readme.txt

 ----------------------------------------------------------
 -Compatibility:
-Place this very early in your load order.
+Place the main files very early in your load order, and the expansion and patches later than the patched mods.

-Don't use this with my BaS Lite files either; they also include these changes and you may risks errors and crashes.
+You don't need the main files if you also use BaS Lite, as it includes these changes as well.

-Incompatible with NPC loadout overhauls unless they're patched for it..
+Incompatible with NPC loadout overhauls unless they're patched for it.

 Mods adding new guns may want to observe the new sections in case patching is needed.